andhdo/io-fleet-vehicles-mgr-01/README.md

 ### **NOTE2**: Frameworks/Libraries used
+- spring boot: base framework that supports DI, IoC principles.
-- lombok is used to hide accessors/modifiers stuff in entities
+- lombok: is used to hide accessors/modifiers stuff in entities
 - logback,slf4j: for logging purposes
 - jackson: for json format file parsing
 - springfox: for swagger management
+- assertj: testing utilities

 ### **NOTE3**: Directory Layout